-Since GBA.emu is also available in PC, Broglia made a brilliant choice of enabling cross-compatibility between the Android and PC versions which means giving users the ability to bring their game to either of the two platforms.
+Since GBA.emu is also available on PC, Broglia made a brilliant choice of enabling cross-compatibility between the Android and PC versions, which means giving users the ability to bring their game to either of the two platforms.

-For users who are keen in checking out this app, they must however pay a fee to experience it.
+For users who are keen on checking out this app, they must pay a fee to experience it.

-Another one of Robert Broglia’s project for the emulation scene, the GBC.emu does not just emulate the Game Boy Color as its name alone might insinuate, but rather also the original Game Boy.
-Like his other project, the GBA.emu, this emulator application has a very high compatibility rate to most Game Boy and GBC games.
+Another one of Robert Broglia’s projects for the emulation scene, the GBC.emu does not just emulate the Game Boy Color as its name alone might insinuate, but rather also the original Game Boy.
+Like his other project, the GBA.emu, this emulator application has a very high compatibility rate with most Game Boy and GBC games.